Huachao/vscode-restclient/README.md

 7. Authentication scheme for `Basic` and `Digest`

 ### Navigate to Symbols in Request File
 A single `http` file may define lots of requests and file level custom variables, it will be difficult to find the request/variable you want.
-We leverage from the _Goto Symbol Feature_ of _Visual Studio Code_ to support to navigate(goto) to request/variable with shortcut `Ctrl+Shift+O`(`Cmd+Shift+O` for macOS), or simpy press `F1`, type `@`.
+We leverage from the _Goto Symbol Feature_ of _Visual Studio Code_ to support to navigate(goto) to request/variable with shortcut `Ctrl+Shift+O`(`Cmd+Shift+O` for macOS), or simply press `F1`, type `@`.
 ![Goto Symbols](images/navigate.png)

 ## Environments
 Environments give you the ability to customize requests using variables, and you can easily switch environment without changing requests in `http` file.
 A common usage is having different configurations for different product environments, like devbox, sandbox and production.
-We also support the __shared__ environment(identified by special environment name _$shared_) to provide a set of variables that are avaiable in all environments.
+We also support the __shared__ environment(identified by special environment name _$shared_) to provide a set of variables that are available in all environments.
 And you can define the same name variable in your specified environment to overwrite the value in shared environment.

 Environments and corresponding variables of `REST Client Extension` are defined in setting file of `Visual Studio Code`, so you can create/update/delete environments and variables at any time you wish.
 The changes will take effect right away.
 If you __DO NOT__ want to use any environment, you can choose `No Environment` in the environments list.
 Currently, if you select `No Environment`, variables defined in shared environment are still available.
 See [here](#variables) for more details about environment variables usage and other kinds of variables.
 Below is a sample piece of setting file for custom environments and environment level variables:
 ```json